cosmos/sdk-tutorials/auction/tutorial/03-auction.md

 }
 ```

-### On the next page you will be able to see the answer.
+### On the next page you will be able to see the answer